AtifAbbAsi19/ease-volley-wrapper/README.md

 network call.

 > **Ease** is designed with having all the above issues in mind.
 It does most of the work on behalf of
 > developers, leaving behind the **minimal** work for them.

+## Usage

+Please clone or download this module and add it as `Android library` in your project.

 ## Configuration